ShoeheyOt/CICCCTasks/1004Tasks/algorithmArticle.md

 The detail of the task is below.

-  **Write 1 blog/article about algorithms in any manner, not limited to JavaScript.
-You can write about objectives or how algorithms solve problems.
+  **Write 1 blog/article about algorithms in any manner, not limited to JavaScript.You can write about objectives or how algorithms solve problems.
 You can provide information, offer suggestions and advice to a reader who may not know what an algorithm is.
   Writing a script to give examples is also valued and recommended.
 You may write an article that revolves around the topic of JavaScript.**

 ***